Guides

 How to White-Label Your E-Signature Emails and Signing Links

 If you're embedding e-signatures into your product, you probably don't want your users getting emails from a vendor they've never heard of.
-When a customer receives a signing request, it should come from you.
+When a customer receives a signing request, it should come from you, look like you, and sound like you.

-Firma.dev gives you two options here.
-You can send emails from your own domain so everything looks like it's coming from your company.
-Or you can turn off Firma.dev's emails entirely and handle notifications yourself through webhooks or your own email system.
+Firma.dev gives you several options here.
+You can send emails from your own domain, customize the sender address, use your own email templates, or turn off Firma.dev's emails entirely and handle notifications yourself.
+This post covers all of these approaches.

 What We Mean by White-Labeling